HaydenDekker/spring-security-with-vaadin/README.md

 * Ensures at least one user must always have the role ADMIN.
 * Provides a UI view that allows ADMIN's to invite other users and assign them suitable ROLES.
 (Roles dependent on the developers view specification)
 * Allows developers to bolt on security then define the specific roles as they develop each application view.
+* Admin's control user passwords and other account detail.

 For Simplicity, it does not,